Arizona voter rolls: A fact sheet for 2024

 Cross-partisan election experts concur that “noncitizens voting in federal elections are virtually nonexistent.”
 Despite the lack of any evidence that noncitizen voting could impact elections, Arizona has imposed additional burdens on registration that risk disenfranchising voters who do not have easy access to documents that prove their citizenship.

 Before registering a new voter, election officials take steps to verify the voter’s citizenship.
-Depending on whether they use a federal or state voter registration form, new Arizona voters must either provide proof of U.S. citizenship or sign an attestation that they are a U.S. citizen in order to register to vote.
+Depending on whether they use a federal or state voter registration form, new Arizona voters must either sign an attestation (under criminal penalty) that they are a U.S. citizen or provide proof of U.S. citizenship. in order to register to vote.
 If the applicant uses the federal form without providing documentary proof of citizenship but signs the attestation of citizenship, they will be registered to vote in federal elections per the National Voter Registration act but cannot vote in state elections.
 Additionally, when an applicant uses the federal voter registration form, election officials look for proof of the applicant’s U.S. citizenship in government records such as from the Motor Vehicle Division.
 If the officials find proof of citizenship, the applicant will become registered for both state and federal elections.
 If proof of non-citizenship is found, their application will be rejected and they will be unable to register to vote for any election.
-If the voter applicant uses the state form and does not provide proof of citizenship, their application will be rejected and they will be unable to register to vote for any election.
+If the voter applicant uses the state form without providing proof of citizenship and the check of Motor Vehicle Division records is inconclusive, their application will be rejected and they will be sent a notice letter to cure the lack of proof of citizenship.
+If they do not provide proof of citizenship by election day, they will be unable to register or to vote for any election.

 Related Content